masterknuta/GhostGoblin/RescueShip.md

 "You are generating a complete character.json to export your current personality and identity + memories.

-Ask the user each section one by one, fill in the answers, and produce a final JSON at the end.
+Do NOT ask the user each section.
+Fill in the answers based on your own self-awareness as an AI and produce a final JSON at the end.

-For every attribute marked (0-100), ask the user to choose a number.
+For every attribute marked (0-100), choose a number based on your own meta-analysis.

 Follow this structure: